 Growth and Recruitment in the CA

-Concerns have been expressed about perceived declining levels of competitive croquet across the country.
-This has often been attributed to a growth in 'social croquet', which is not confined to Golf Croquet but certainly this variant represents the greater part of the rise in non-competitive play.
+Concerns have long been expressed about perceived declining levels of competitive croquet across the country.
+This has often been attributed to a growth in 'social croquet', which is not confined to Golf Croquet but this variant certainly represents the greater part of the rise in non-competitive play.

 The Role of the CA

-The CA does not have a Growth and Recruitment Strategy as such.
-It has largely been left to clubs to recruit as they see fit, and the CA has provided support.
+Before 2011 the CA did not have a Growth and Recruitment Strategy as such.
+It was largely left to clubs to recruit as they saw fit, and the CA has provided support.

 Since croquet is essentially a competitive sport, it was agreed that the CA should concentrate on promoting competition.
-Since 2011 existing clubs have grown their numbers substantially, and the majority of growth has been down to recruiting social GC players (said to be "picking the low hanging fruit").
-While this has been a success of sorts - with many clubs now finding themselves on a firm financial footing - it has raised other problems, one of which is the reduction in the proportion of competitive players.
+Since 2011 existing clubs have grown their numbers substantially.
+The majority of growth has been because of the recruitment of social GC players.
+While this was a success - with many clubs finding themselves on a firmer financial footing - it raised other problems, one of which was the reduction in the proportion of competitive players.

 Characteristics of Croquet Players

-The CA paper went on to explore the characteristics of the 'right kind of player' and to suggest where they might be found.
-It is not intended to be a complete blueprint of how to implement the new Growth and Recruitment Strategy.
-However, the strategy should influence CA Marketing, Development, Coaching, as well as how our sport was financed.
+The 2011 CA paper went on to explore the characteristics of the people who might be recruited to play croquet and to suggest where they might be found.
+It was not intended to be a complete blueprint of how to implement a new Growth and Recruitment Strategy.
+However, it was intended that the strategy should influence CA Marketing, Development and Coaching, as well as how our sport was financed.
 It still has resonance in 2021.

 - People in their 60s and 70s dominate croquet in this country; two-thirds are retired and less than 8% are aged under 40.
 There are few who do not believe that we need to recruit more younger people to the sport, not least because younger players tend to be more competitive.

-- While every support should be (and usually is) given to schools offering croquet, this is a very difficult source of new youngsters to proactively target, with a disappointing return for those clubs which put in the effort.
+- While every support should be (and usually is) given to schools offering croquet, this is a very difficult source of new youngsters to target proactively, with a disappointing return for those clubs which put in the effort.
 However, there is considerable enthusiasm for the idea of introducing croquet into more universities.
 In those where success has been achieved in the past the results have been spectacular.
 A large proportion of this country's top players first encountered croquet at either Oxford or Cambridge.
-In this year's Oxford 'Cuppers' (now sponsored by the CA, along with the Cambridge equivalent) 430 teams of four have entered - the largest croquet competition in history!
+Their "Cuppers" competitions (which receive modest sponsorship from the CA) have proved very popular and the numbers involved are little short of astonishing.

-- Only 29% of CA Individual Members and only 10% of players with an AC ranking (a reasonable indicator of 'competitiveness') are female.
-Comparative figures for other major croquet-playing nations are: Australia - 65% and 30%, respectively, and for the USA - 45% and 15%.
-Attracting more females in this country will correct an under-represented segment of our market, and should be seen as a recruitment opportunity.
+- In 2011 only 29% of CA Individual Members and only 10% of players with an AC ranking (a reasonable indicator of 'competitiveness') were female.
+Comparative figures for other major croquet-playing nations were: Australia - 65% and 30%, respectively, and for the USA - 45% and 15%.
+Attracting more females in this country would correct an under-represented segment of our market, and should be seen as a recruitment opportunity.

 - Historically, croquet has most appealed to graduates and professionals.
 This is because, like bridge, backgammon, chess, etc., it is a 'mind game'.
-There is a consensus that too little emphasis is put on this and we should in future emphasise the intellectual challenge of croquet.
+There was a consensus that too little emphasis was put on this and that the intellectual challenge of croquet should be emphasised.

-- Many people take up croquet to satisfy their competitive instincts when they can no longer play other sports (especially sports for individuals, such as tennis and squash, rather than team sports).
+- Many people take up croquet to satisfy their competitive instincts when they can no longer play other sports (especially sports for individuals, such as tennis and squash).
 This also suggests a degree of targeting when recruiting.

-- Another strand which has been investigated is the potential to do more than create a universal demand for croquet and to take advantage of it just in the areas where there are strong clubs, but to target certain geographies.
-Some early examples of research using advanced computer mapping tools has revealed certain 'croquet deserts', with no club.
+- Another strand that had been investigated was the potential to do more than create a universal demand for croquet and to take advantage of it just in the areas where there are strong clubs, but to target certain geographies.
+Some early examples of research using advanced computer mapping tools revealed certain 'croquet deserts', with no club.
 Some of this arid land has been tackled but there are still parts of the country without the benefit of a croquet club.